RenukaKapila/MN8-Energy-Style-Portfolio-Analytics-Project/README.md

 - Weather: 219 impact days
 - Design revision: 153 impact days

-## Files worth highlighting in interviews

-- `notebooks/mn8_portfolio_analytics.ipynb` for exploratory analysis
-- `scripts/analysis.py` for repeatable analysis and chart generation
-- `dashboard/mn8_portfolio_dashboard.xlsx` for PMO-style dashboard reporting
-- `docs/key_findings.md` for executive summary style findings

-## Resume-ready project description
+## project description

-Built a renewable energy portfolio analytics project using Python, Excel, and synthetic solar and battery storage data to analyze schedule variance, budget performance, issue root causes, and PMO-style KPIs; created dashboards and business recommendations to support enterprise project reporting.
+Built a renewable energy portfolio analytics project using Python, Excel, and synthetic solar and battery storage data to analyze schedule variance, budget performance, issue root causes, and PMO-style KPIs; created dashboards and business recommendations to support enterprise project reporting. ilters by region, project stage, and technology

-## How this maps to the MN8 role

-This project was designed to mirror the internship's focus on:

-- project performance analytics
-- engineering and financial data analysis
-- dashboard reporting
-- root-cause investigations
-- cross-functional business communication
-- process and governance support

-## Next improvements

-- Add Power BI or Tableau version of the dashboard
-- Add KPI filters by region, project stage, and technology
 - Build a project risk scoring model
 - Simulate telemetry or SCADA-style operational data for a more technical energy use case